Shuttlerock/trailer/README.md

 end
 ```

-The `with_trail` method will trace an event with the given name (eg. `:destroy_page`), and tag the event with attributes pulled from the ActiveRecord instance, as well as the duration of the operation and a global `trace_id` for the request.
+The `with_trail` method will trace an event with the given name (e.g. `:destroy_page`), and tag the event with attributes pulled from the ActiveRecord instance, as well as the duration of the operation and a global `trace_id` for the request.
 You can customize which fields are used to tag the trace with the `config.auto_tag_fields` regex and / or the `config.tag_fields` array configuration options.

 You can provide your own tags to `with_trail` to augment the automated tags: